-Pursuant to section 102(2) (C) of the National Environmental Policy Act of 1969 (NEPA [42 USC 4341 et seq.]), the NPS has prepared a draft environmental impact statement identifying and evaluating five alternatives for the Tuolumne River Plan.
+Pursuant to section 102(2) (C) of the National Environmental Policy Act of 1969 (NEPA [42 USC 4341 et seq.]), the NPS prepared draft and final environmental impact statements identifying and evaluating five alternatives for the Tuolumne River Plan.
 Regulations governing NEPA compliance are set by the President's Council on Environmental Quality (CEQ) (40 CFR Parts 1500-1508).
 CEQ regulations establish the requirements and process for agencies to fulfill their obligations under the act.
-This draft environmental impact statement documents compliance with two fundamental NEPA requirements: One is the requirement to make a careful, complete, and analytical study of the impacts of any proposal, and alternatives to that proposal, if it has the potential to affect the human environment, well before decisions are made.
+This final draft environmental impact statement documents compliance with two fundamental NEPA requirements: One is the requirement to make a careful, complete, and analytical study of the impacts of any proposal, and alternatives to that proposal, if it has the potential to affect the human environment, well before decisions are made.
 The other is to be diligent in involving any interested or affected members of the public in the planning process.